Oyebamiji-Micheal/ALX-data-analyst-nanodegree-program/Project three/README.md

 # Exploration of FIFA World Cup Datasets

+This is the third project in ALX-Udacity Data Analyst Nanodegree program.
+This project requires students to demonstrate the understanding of two important data analysis process: Exploratory and Explanatory Data Analysis.
+All information including data sets, data source, insights and observations are included in the notebooks.
 ## Datasets

 The datasets.
 This project features three datasets downloaded from Kaggle [(Data Source)](https://www.kaggle.com/datasets/abecklas/fifa-world-cup?select=WorldCups.csv).